Plot Combination

 MultiCoefplot

 We continue the example in quick start.
-We have also ready seen MultiCoefplot()
+We have also ready seen MultiCoefplot() in the previous chapter.

 m = MultiCoefplot(coefplots_withfe, coefplots_pool; title = Label(content="My combined Coefplots"),